rockingskier/vscode-copy-copy-paste/README.md

 # Copy Copy Paste README

-Stores a hitory of your clipboard and make it available in a searchable quick menu.
+Stores a history of your clipboard and make it available in a searchable quick menu.

 ## Features